4d/docs/docs/Project/architecture.md

 ## Components folder

-This folder contains the components to be available in the project database only.
+This folder contains the components to be available in the application project only.
 It must be stored at the same level as the Project folder.

-> A project database can be used itself as a component:
+> An application project can be used itself as a component:
-> - for development: put an alias of the .4dproject file in the Components folder of the host database.
+> - for development: put an alias of the .4dproject file in the Components folder of the host project.
-> - for deployment: build the component (see [Building a project package](building.md)) and put the resulting .4dz file in a .4dbase folder in the Components folder of the host database.
+> - for deployment: [build the component](Admin/building.md#build-component) and put the resulting .4dz file in a .4dbase folder in the Components folder of the host application.

 ## Plugins folder

-This folder contains the plug-ins to be available in the project database only.
+This folder contains the plug-ins to be available in the application project only.
 It must be stored at the same level as the Project folder.

 ## Documentation folder

 This folder contains all documentation files (.md) created for the project elements such as classes, methods, or forms.
 Documentation files are managed and displayed in the 4D Explorer.

 For more information, refer to [Documenting a project](Project/documentation.md).

 ## WebFolder

 Defaut root folder of the 4D Web server for pages, pictures, etc. It is automatically created when the Web server is launched for the first time.